Internet aesthetic: 2020s

-By the late 2010s to early 2020s, platforms like Tumblr declined in popularity giving way to TikTok and Instagram, where online aesthetics were now beginning to emerge from Generation Z. The popularity and proliferation of internet aesthetics in the early 2020s has been linked to the COVID-19 lockdowns.
+By the late 2010s to early 2020s, platforms like Tumblr declined in popularity, giving way to TikTok and Instagram, where online aesthetics were now beginning to emerge from Generation Z. The popularity and proliferation of internet aesthetics in the early 2020s has been linked to the COVID-19 lockdowns.
 Aesthetics such as Cottagecore and Dark academia rose to prominence as lifestyle-centered communities.
 These were often tied to broader socio-cultural movements, such as a growing rejection of hustle culture and urban living.
 Other aesthetics such as Gorpcore, VSCO girl, Weirdcore, Kidcore, Webcore, 2020 Alt, and Goblincore also emerged in the 2020s.
 The indie sleaze aesthetic was coined in 2021 to describe a visual fashion style that was popular during the 2000s to early 2010s.
 Internet aesthetics have also been associated with wider fashion trends, such as the controversial Bimbocore.
-Some aesthetics such as the Backrooms, were coined on 4chan, and led to the emergence of the liminal space aesthetic.
+Some aesthetics, such as the Backrooms, were coined on 4chan, and led to the emergence of the liminal space aesthetic.

-Many of these styles were catalogued and discussed on community-curated platforms such as the Aesthetics Wiki, defined as a central hub for documenting 21st century internet-based visual aesthetics, fashion, styles, music and subcultures, it has been described by the Atlantic as "a huge mall, a place to go shopping for a new set of characteristics and a firmer self-definition".
+Many of these styles were catalogued and discussed on community-curated platforms such as the Aesthetics Wiki.
+Defined as a central hub for documenting 21st century internet-based visual aesthetics, fashion, styles, music and subcultures, Aesthetics Wiki has been described by The Atlantic as "a huge mall, a place to go shopping for a new set of characteristics and a firmer self-definition".

 Additionally, internet aesthetics have been influential to the outgrowth of 21st century alternative music, digital art and youth subculture, influencing early 2020s online musical microgenres.
 Rolling Stone described the 2020s underground rap scene as "extremely online", while the influential fashion styles of artists associated with Playboi Carti's Opium record label who drew from punk and alternative fashion, have been described as "opiumcore", with the underground rap scene's internet-driven aesthetics being noted as influential to streetwear and high fashion.

 Related examples

 Seapunk

-Seapunk is a niche internet aesthetic that surfaced in the early 2010s, mixing aquatic themes like ocean waves, dolphins, and neon greens/blues with 90s cyber and rave culture elements.
+Seapunk is a niche internet aesthetic that surfaced in the early 2010s, mixing aquatic themes like ocean waves, dolphins, and neon greens/blues with '90s cyber and rave culture elements.
 It influenced digital art, music visuals, and fashion, with the aesthetic being used by Azealia Banks and Rihanna briefly before fading in mainstream popularity.

 Vaporwave

 Vaporwave is an internet aesthetic and microgenre that emerged in the early 2010s, characterized by nostalgic 1980s and 1990s visuals, glitch art, pastel colors, and slowed-down, chopped-and-screwed samples of elevator music and smooth jazz.
 It critiques consumer capitalism and digital culture.
-Artists like Vektroid and Oneohtrix Point Never (Daniel Lopatin) and later rapper Yung Lean helped popularize the genre and aesthetic.
+Artists like Vektroid, Oneohtrix Point Never (Daniel Lopatin), and, later, rapper Yung Lean, helped popularize the genre and aesthetic.

 E-girls and e-boys

 E-girl and E-boy refer to internet youth subcultures and aesthetics popularized on TikTok and Instagram in the late 2010s, blending emo, goth, anime, and gamer culture.
-Characterized by dyed hair, heavy eyeliner, striped shirts, and digital iconography like hearts and teardrops.
+It is characterized by dyed hair, heavy eyeliner, striped shirts, and digital iconography like hearts and teardrops.